mrjackyliang/homebridge-adt-pulse/README.md

 __NOTE:__ If recently, you had sensors removed from ADT Pulse, the plugin will not remove these sensors unless `removeObsoleteZones` is set to `true`.

+## Pausing the Plugin
+The plugin may continuously ping the ADT Pulse servers, even when authentication fails, which will cause your IP to be temporarily banned.
+This will pause the plugin without you breaking other plugins. _Optional._

+The default is `false`.
+Configure `pausePlugin` with the values below:
+* Set `pausePlugin` to `true` for reset mode
+* Set `pausePlugin` to `false` for normal mode

+__NOTE:__ Once you are ready to resume the plugin, remember to set the `pausePlugin` setting back to `false` or else the plugin will continue to stay paused.

 ## Resetting the Plugin
 Managing many accessories in a Homebridge environment is already a seemingly hard task, and sometimes you might want to step back and do a reset. _Optional._